Singular homology of roots of unity: Hurewicz theorem in dimension for closure spaces

 Since $h$ is a group homomorphism, it follows that $h[\overline{f}]$ is in the same homology class as $-f$.

 We now prove the Hurewicz theorem in dimension one for closure spaces.
 The proof uses the same ideas as the proof for topological spaces, such as the one presented in \cite[Theorem 2A.1]{MR1867354}.
 However, there is one step in the proof that does not extend directly to closure spaces, and thus the proof is not entirely trivial.
 It is~\cref{theorem:cw_complexes} that allows us to avoid the potential problem.
+Furthermore, even though we proved some properties of the map $h$ with respect to a basepoint, by \cref{lemma:fundamental_group_path_connected} if the space is path-connected the fundamental group does not depend on the basepoint.
+Therefore, in the statement of our theorem we consider $\pi_1(X)$.

-\begin{theorem}[Hurewicz theorem] If $X$ is path-connected $h$ is surjective and its kernel is the commutator subgroup of $\pi_1(X)$.
+\begin{theorem}[Hurewicz theorem in dimension $1$] If $X$ is path-connected $h$ is surjective and its kernel is the commutator subgroup of $\pi_1(X)$.
 Hence $H_1(X)$ is the abelianization of $\pi_1(X)$. \end{theorem}

 \begin{proof} We first show that $h$ is surjective.
 Let $\sigma=\sum_{i}n_i\sigma_i$ be a $1$-cycle representing an element of $H_1(X)$.
 Splitting up multiples of a given $\sigma_i$ and relabeling we can assume that each $n_i=\pm 1$.
 Furthermore, we can always assume $n_i=1$ for all $i$ as we can reverse each path $\sigma_i$, and therefore we write $\sigma=\sum_{i}\sigma_i$ for the chosen $1$-cycle, without loss of generality.
 If there exists an $i$ such that $\sigma_i$ is not a loop, then there exists a $j$ such that the concatenation $\sigma_i\cdot \sigma_j$ is defined, otherwise $\partial\sigma$ would not be $0$.
 Since $h$ is a group homomorphism, $\sigma_i+\sigma_j$ is in the same homology class as $\sigma_i\cdot\sigma_j$ and thus we can replace $\sigma_i+\sigma_j$ in the sum by the single term $\sigma_i\cdot\sigma_j$.
 By iterating this argument, we can assume withot loss of generality that each $\sigma_i$ is a loop.